CCADynamicsGroup/dynamics-bot/README.md

    gpg -c secrets.tar.gz

-And add the GPG passphrase to GitHub actions as a secret GPG_PASSPHRASE
+And add the GPG passphrase to GitHub actions as a repository secret environment variable `$GPG_PASSPHRASE`.